MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Create_entities.md

 ### Task 1 – Create a table

-1. Go back to [Power Apps maker portal](https://make.powerapps.com) and make sure you are in your **Practice** environment.
+1. Navigate to <https://make.powerapps.com>) and make
+    sure you are in your **Practice** environment.

 2. Select **Solutions**.